 “I share a strong passion with many in the industry about the positive impact yachting has on the world,” Clear says.
 “The time has come to create a vehicle through which the world is educated about the positive influence of our industry and our owners, captains, and crew.”

 UPDATE, APRIL 11, 2013: Ports of Cause officially kicked off its campaign at the Palm Beach International Boat Show.
 Besides the charitable organizations outlined above, such as Plant-a-Fish, Ports of Cause will further strive to support Waterkeeper Alliance, Thirst No More, and Join the Pipe.
 “It is POC’s goal to refit a vessel every year as well as create an exclusive POC membership club,” Clear says.
 “All the vessels in the fleet will fly the POC flag as proud supporters of our water-based causes, a representation to the world that this industry cares and will affect change.”
-Clear was joined by co-founders Shelley Furse, Eric Dahler, and Peter Vogel as well as megayacht owners and megayacht industry representatives at the event.
+Clear was joined by co-founders Shelley Furse, Eric Dahler, and Peter Vogel as well as megayacht owners and megayacht industry representatives at the event, sponsored by Element Financial.